Senior Leadership Team

 Carole Moore was appointed Chief Operating Officer of Oakville Trafalgar Memorial Hospital (OTMH) in 2016.
 She joined Halton Healthcare in 2015, serving as Chief Operating Officer; OTMH Transitions responsible for overseeing the operational readiness work needed to prepare for the opening of the new hospital, including equipment procurement, IT implementation, risk mitigation and move logistics.
 Previously, Carole was Vice-President, Quality, Risk and Organizational Effectiveness at Markham-Stouffville Hospital, responsible for infection prevention and control; human resources; patient relations; quality and risk management.
 Carole’s clinical experience includes surgical services, neuroscience, paediatric emergency, ambulatory care, hemodialysis and homecare.
 A nurse by profession, Carole holds a BScN (Lakehead University) and an MBA (Wilfred Laurier University).

-Janet Skupsky, Chief Operating Officer, Milton District Hospital
+Janet Skupsky, Interim Chief Operating Officer, Oakville Trafalgar Memorial Hospital

 Janet Skupsky transferred to the Milton District Hospital in 2009 in the role of Program Director Milton Family Practice, and as of April 2012, she also assumed the role of Chief Operating Officer (COO), Milton District Hospital.
 Janet has a very long history with Halton Healthcare, holding the position of Program Director Emergency/Ambulatory Care at Oakville Trafalgar Memorial Hospital for over twenty years prior to her transfer to Milton District Hospital.
 Janet has developed an incredible reputation as a highly skilled and extremely hard working leader of some of our most critically important services at both the Oakville Trafalgar Memorial Hospital and Milton District Hospitals.